Graduate Entry Medicine (A101) - Selection Process

 - Has the candidate considered the strong emphasis placed on PBL at Derby, and whether this suits their own approach to learning?

 You will usually be informed as to whether your interview has been successful within two weeks of the final round of interviews.
-Successful candidates need to firmly accept or reject offers by the beginning of June.
+Successful candidates need to accept or reject offers firmly by the deadline specified UCAS (this is usually the beginning of June.)

 More FAQs (A101)